 - Apathy for life in general

 For someone with this disorder, these mood shifts are uncontrollable, and they usually go unnoticed by the person suffering.
 However, family members and other loved ones typically experience first-hand the emotional changes that take place when someone they love has the disorder.
 Mental illness can be a scary and difficult situation for everyone involved.

 The reasons why bipolar disorder and addiction occur together are unclear, but some psychologists believe there is a correlation between the irresponsible behavior of manic episodes and the onset of drug use.
 Additionally, depressive episodes can lead to self-medication with drugs and alcohol in order to stabilize moods.
 While the intense emotional changes that bipolar disorder sufferers experience can be alarming and lead to impulsive decisions like drug use to mend discomfort, the opposite can also occur where the manic and depressive episodes in those suffering from bipolar disorder are triggered by drinking and drug use.

-Many researchers believe the combination of mental health and drug abuse has to do with chemicals in the brain.
+Many researchers believe the combination of mental health, bipolar and drug abuse has to do with chemicals in the brain.
 Individuals suffering from bipolar disorder have high levels of serotonin, norepinephrine, and dopamine, which impact certain moods.
 When someone with bipolar disorder uses drugs and alcohol to compensate for their emotional instability, the brain is unable to process chemicals properly, leading to erratic behavior.

 Dual Diagnosis Treatment for Bipolar Individuals